pavelkushtia/DataEngineering/setup_guide/13_gpu_ml_setup.md

 **Note**: For Ubuntu 24.04, Python 3.12 is the default version.
 Python 3.10 is not available in the standard repositories.

+⚠️ **Important**: TensorFlow 2.16.1+ is required for Python 3.12 compatibility.
+Older versions (like 2.13.0) will NOT work.

 ```bash
 # For Ubuntu 24.04 - Install Python 3.12 and pip
 sudo apt install -y python3 python3-pip python3-dev python3-venv